UiL-OTS-labs/jspsych-uil-template-docs/README.md

 We have aimed to find a balance between template code organisation and following the typical _'jsPsych way of doing things'_.

-A 'bare bones' jsPsych experiment can consist of _only one specialised html file_ and a folder with the jsPysch library --or--, a link to an online version with the jsPsych javascript library given its fixed organisation.
+A 'bare bones' jsPsych experiment can consist of _only one specialised html file_ and a folder with the jsPysch library --or--, a link to an online version with the jsPsych javascript library.
 With our templates, we usually ship the following files by default:

 - An ```index.html``` file which is the 'landing page' for each jsPsych experiment template folder (minimal jsPsych).
 - A ```consent_page.html``` 'placeholder', an external html file for informed consent.